fogonwater/pydnz/README.md

 ```

 #### Pagination
-You can also so more or fewer results using the _per_page_ parameter (maximum value of 100) and paginate through with the _page_ paramater.
+See more or fewer results using the per_page parameter (maximum value of 100) and paginate through with the page paramater.

 ```
 >>> result = dnz.search('kiwi tui', per_page=50, page=10, fields=['id', 'title', 'collection', 'content_partner'])